Using vacuum blowers for better hold down in CNC router table application

 Kaeser engineers noted that since this was a spoiler board application, high flow is more vital to keep workpieces in place than vacuum level.
 They recommended blowers instead of traditional screw or vane vacuum pumps.
 This ran contrary to the operator's experience but after continued problems they agreed to try it on one table.
 KAESER installed one Omega DB 236C (30 hp) vacuum blower operating at 13"Hg.
 After a successful test period, the plant removed several of their large vacuum screw pumps and replaced them with three additional DB 236C units.

-In addition to improved hold down, the total motor reduction from 320 to 120 reduced energy costs by 65%.
+In addition to improved hold down and lower scrap rates, the total motor reduction from 320 to 120 reduced energy costs by 65%.
 The maintenance manager also noted a significant reduction in maintenance and repair costs.
 The blowers need less oil and consumables, making them a greener solution.
 As an added bonus, the blower packages have a smaller footprint.

 To save on energy, maintenance, and repair costs, as well as floor space, sometimes you just have to go with the flow!